Shuaibbinreza/backend_tehory/Internet/What is HTTP?.md

 ---

-Different Versions of HTTP:
+# Different Versions of HTTP:
-Sure!
-Here are the different **HTTP versions** and what makes each one special:

 ---

 ### 🌐 **HTTP/0.9** (1991)